TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 #### Kube-proxy

 Kube-proxy is a Kubernetes network component running on each node as a pod under the `kube-system` namespace.
 It implements networking for services like ClusterIP, NodePort, and LoadBalancer.
-It uses the NAT table on node to translate the service’s virtual IP to one of the target pods behind the service.
+It configures the iptables of a node to a service’s ClusterIP to the IP of one of the service backend pods.

 ## Pod